 The DB_SvAdr and DB_PtNum keywords must be set in the dmconfig.ini file.
-If the DB_UsrId and DB_PasWd keywords are defined in dmconfig.ini, the <username> and and are defined in dmconfig.ini options in the CONNECT command can be ignored.
+If the DB_UsrId and DB_PasWd keywords are defined in dmconfig.ini, the <username> and and and and password> options in the CONNECT command can be ignored.

 To connect to and disconnect from a client/server database with dmsqlc: